-Per Share Total Public Offering Price \$ 7.250 \$25,012,500 Underwriting Discount and Commissions(1) \$ 0.435 \$ 1,500,750 Proceeds to Aldeyra Therapeutics, Inc. (before expenses) \$ 6.815 \$23,511,750
+Per Share Total Public Offering Price \$ \$ Underwriting Discount and Commissions(1) \$ \$ Proceeds to Aldeyra Therapeutics, Inc. (before expenses) \$ \$

-1) See "Underwriting" beginning on page S-20 of this prospectus supplement for additional information regarding the compensation payable to the underwriters.
+(1) See "Underwriting" beginning on page S-20 of this prospectus supplement for additional information regarding the compensation payable to the underwriters.

-Delivery of the shares of common stock is expected to be made on or about September 21, 2017.
-We have granted the underwriters an option for a period of 30 days to purchase up to an additional 517,500 shares of our common stock.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$1,725,863 and the total proceeds to us, before expenses, will be \$27,038,512.
+Delivery of the shares of common stock is expected to be made on or about , 2017.
+We have granted the underwriters an option for a period of 30 days to purchase up to an additional and commissions payable by us will be \$ and the total proceeds to us, before expenses, will be \$.